FilipeChagasDev/essentials-plugins-series-website/index.md

 * The operating system you were using when the bug happened
 * The DAW you were using when the bug happened
 * The sample rate and buffer size you were using when the bug happened
-* Whether the DAW you used is original or pirated. **Note: this information is important for me to enumerate and test the possible causes of the problem, as pirated software tends to present instabilities.
-I promise that I will respect your privacy and will not try to harm you if the DAW is pirated.**
 * A detailed description of the bug
   * If the bug is visual, consider attaching screenshots and screencasts
   * If the bug is audible (which is more serious), consider attaching audio processed by the plugin along with screenshots of its settings